 EcoCast Stormwater Rehab in El Cajon California

-The City of El Cajon, California has suffered consistent long-term exposure to excessive groundwater flowers, severe corrosion and several offset joints of corrugated metal pipe in number places.
+The City of El Cajon, California, has suffered consistent long-term exposure to excessive groundwater flowers, severe corrosion, and several offset joints of corrugated metal pipe in number places.
 The city's stormwater system was in dire need of repair.
-As a result, the city put its 2013 project into a bid for a rehabilitation project.
+As a result, the city put its 2013 Sewer and Storm Drain Rehabilitation project into a bid for a rehabilitation project.
 Inland Pipe Rehabilitation or IPR was awarded the project with a big under the engineer's estimate.

-The scope of the project was a 3,000 of pipe rehabilitation with diameters ranging from 6 to 48 inches in diameter.
+The scope of the project was 3,000 linear feet of pipe rehabilitation with diameters ranging from 6 to 48 inches in diameter.
 The pipeline was positioned under the narrow streets and pristine yards of an upscale residential neighborhood.
 After some project analysis, IPR and the City of El Cajon decided to open their rehabilitation options towards the geopolymer option.
-IPR EcoCast system using Geospray from Milliken Infrastructure Solutions was employed for the pipes larger than 36 inches in diameter.
+IPR EcoCast system using Geospray from Milliken Infrastructure Solutions was employed for the pipes more significant than 36 inches in diameter.

 The application process was monitored closely throughout the whole coating period.
 After the initial in-depth cleaning of the broken pipe, the Geospray application was turned on.
 The pump delivers the geopolymer material at a consistent rate and pressure.
 Once applied, it takes within 12 hours for the application to harden and for the pipeline to get back into the business.

 The entire project was concluded in multiple phases.
 The City identified additional pipes that needed repair.
 The project was extended to include an additional 2,250 linear feet of rehabilitation work ranging from 18 to 40 in following the completion of the original scope.

 Learn more details of the project: Trenchless Technology